privateboss0/Secure_Tor_Ip_Changer/README.md

 6: Type how many times you want the IP to change. [ 0 for infinte IP change ]

-7: Go to your Tor Browser/PC and change the manual proxy to [ 127.0.0.1:9050 ] from the network settings
+7: Go to your Tor Browser/Firefox Browser and change the manual proxy to [ 127.0.0.1:9050 ] and SOCKSV5 from the network settings

 8: For Firefox over Tor users, ensure you check the " Proxy DNS when using SOCKS v5 " box